Frequently Asked Questions about Admissions

 - Applicants with 15 or more college-level semester credits (excludes ESL courses and vocational courses)

 Does TUJ accept U.S. military credits?

 Yes, TUJ will take your U.S. military courses and review them as part of your credit transfer evaluation.
 Please request an original Joint Services Transcript (JST, formerly SMART or AARTS) or Community College of the Air Force transcript to be sent directly to TUJ.

 When will I find out how my credits transfer?

-In most cases, applicants accepted as matriculated students will receive a credit transfer evaluation together with their letter of acceptance.
+In most cases, applicants accepted as matriculated students will be able to check their transfer credit evaluations in TUPortal.
 Transfer credits will only be evaluated for accepted students.